 Assist homeowners and rental property owners in correcting deferred maintenance, making capital improvements, and improving the curb appeal of their homes.
 In addition to identifying resources to cover costs, the DNDC will offer each property owner technical assistance every step of the way, from preparation of the scope of work to contractor oversight and payment.

-With the help of Mission 180 program partners, starting February 2022, the DNDC will also offer educational sessions on best practices in on-going preventive maintenance and rental property management.
-Each session will be tailored to meet the needs of homeowner-occupants and rental property owners and managers:
+With the help of Mission 180 program partners, starting March 2022, the DNDC will also offer educational sessions on best practices in on-going preventive maintenance and rental property management.
+Each session will be tailored to meet the needs of homeowner-occupants and rental property owners and managers, increasing their stewardship capacity:

 Homeowner Best Practices